RNVizion/ask-the-corpus/eval/README.md

 ## Thresholds

-Starting points in `evaluate.py` (`THRESHOLDS`): retrieval ≥ 85%, out-of-corpus refusal ≥ 90%, false-refusal ≤ 10%.
-Tune as the corpus grows.
+The gate lives in `eval/thresholds.json`: retrieval ≥ 85%, out-of-corpus refusal ≥ 90%, false-refusal ≤ 10%.
+Edit that file to tune the bar; `evaluate.py` and the CI pytest both read it (and fall back to the same defaults if it's missing).
+Raise the bar as the corpus grows.